MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/segment-expansion.md

 manager: shellyha
 ---

-# Expand segments (preview)
+# Similar Customers (preview)

-*Segment expansion* lets you find similar customers in your customer base using artificial intelligence.
+*Find similar* lets you find similar customers in your customer base using artificial intelligence.
 You need to have at least one segment created to use this feature.
-Expanding segments help find customers that are similar to an **existing** segment.
+Expanding the criteria of an existing segment help find customers that are similar to that  segment.

 > [!NOTE]
-> Segment expansion uses automated means to evaluate data and make predictions based on that data, and therefore has the capability to be used as a method of profiling, as that term is defined by the General Data Protection Regulation (“GDPR”).
+> *Find similar* uses automated means to evaluate data and make predictions based on that data, and therefore has the capability to be used as a method of profiling, as that term is defined by the General Data Protection Regulation (“GDPR”).
 Customer’s use of this feature to process data may be subject to GDPR or other laws or regulations.
 You are responsible for ensuring that your use of Customer Insights, including predictions, complies with all applicable laws and regulations, including laws related to privacy, personal data, biometric data, data protection, and confidentiality of communications.

-## Expand an existing segment
+## Finding similar customers

-1. In Customer Insights, go to **Segments** and select the segment you want to expand.
+1. In Customer Insights, go to **Segments** and select the segment you want to base your new segment on.
 That's your *source segment*.

-1. In the action bar, select **Expand segment**.
+1. In the action bar, select **Find similar**.

    > [!div class="mx-imgBorder"]
    > ![Expand segment](media/expand-segment.png "Expand segment")